 Set aside on a large plate.

 In a small bowl, combine 2 tbsp of the butter and the flour until smooth.
-Set aside the kneaded butter.
+Set aside.

 In the same skillet used to brown the chicken, over medium-high heat, brown the mushrooms and pearl onions in the remaining butter.
 Season with salt and pepper.
 Set aside.